OCVL/AIQ/README.md

 The enclosed software was developed for determining the image quality of photoreceptor based AO images.
 Please cite the following paper when using the software in your publications:
 B.D.
 Brennan, H. Heitkotter, J. Carroll, S. Tarima, and R. F. Cooper, "Quantifying image quality in AOSLO images of photoreceptors", Biomedical Optics Express, Vol. TBD(TBD), pp. TBD, 2024.

- The code for this software was written and tested using Python 3.10 using the PyCharm IDE.
+ The code for this software was written and tested using Python 3.10 in the PyCharm IDE.

- ### Main function of AIQ.py Script:
+ ### Main functions of AIQ.py Script:
-  * Allows for each image to be selected from a file explorer window
+  * Allows for each image to be selected from a pop-up file explorer window
   * Allows for the name of the file where the SNR and the pull image path are saved
   * Determines the SNR of all the images selected